Medukha, Ukraine: History

 Reading room of Ukrainian society Prosvita operated in the village.
+In 1944 Ukrainian nationalists organization OUN-UPA killed 58 Poles there.
+Other 1,300 were saved by its Catholic priest, Piotr Zaremba, who helped to move the Polish population to Łańcut.

 Until 18 July 2020, Medukha belonged to Halych Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Ivano-Frankivsk Oblast to six.
 The area of Halych Raion was merged into Ivano-Frankivsk Raion.